zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 ---
-layout: single
-classes: wide

 title: "Stage Design : Zome"
 excerpt: "We designed a stage for a festival in Thailand.
-A wood structure with animatronic eye."
+A wood structure with a animatronic eye."
 header:
   image: /assets/images/portfolio/zome-cover.png
   teaser: /assets/images/portfolio/zome-cover-th.png